15 Rarest and Most Valuable 2 Dollar Bills Worth Money

 Once more, people began to see the bills are commemorative notes.
 The $2 bills also didn’t have fans because cash registers were never modified to hold them, not in the 1800s when the notes first came out, and not now that it’s been ages later.
 Some experts wonder if the $2 would have been more accepted if registers had been modified to have slots for the bill.

-See also The 10 Most Valuable Foreign Coins: Complete Price Guide
+See also 10 Most Valuable Kennedy Half Dollar: Complete Value Guide

 How Rare Are $2 Bills?